qiime2/docs/source/tutorials/pd-mice.rst

 Sequence quality control and feature table
 ==========================================

 There are several ways to construct a feature table in QIIME 2.
-The first major choice to make is to work with Operational Taxonomic Units (OTUs) or Absolute Sequence Variants (ASVs).
+The first major choice to make is to work with Operational Taxonomic Units (OTUs) or Amplicon Sequence Variants (ASVs).
 OTUs have been widely used in microbiome research since the mid 2010s, and assign sequences to clusters either based on a reference database or de novo assignment.
 QIIME 2 offers clustering through :doc:`q2-vsearch<otu-clustering>` and `q2-dbOTU`_ plug-ins, currently.

 ASVs are a more recent development and provide better resolution in features than traditional OTU-based methods.
 ASVs can separate features based on differences of a single nucleotide in sequences of 400 bp or more, a resolution not possibly even with 99% identity OTU clustering.
 QIIME 2 currently offers denoising via `DADA2`_ (``q2-dada2``) and `Deblur`_ (``q2-deblur``).
 The major differences in the algorithms and motivation for denoising are nicely described in `Nearing et al, 2018`_.